 Dr. Eric Darr was named President of Harrisburg University by the Board of Trustees effective May 9, 2013.
 He previously served as interim president since July 1, 2012.

-Under Dr. Darr’s leadership, the University expanded to include a Philadelphia location; welcomed the largest class of new students in its history, launched new graduate and undergraduate degree programs, secured grants and scholarship support, opened new housing for its students and expanded the University’s classroom and laboratory spaces.
+Under Dr. Darr’s leadership, the University expanded to include a Philadelphia location; expanded its total enrollment to over 6,000 students, launched new graduate and undergraduate degree programs, secured grants and scholarship support, opened new housing for its students and expanded the University’s classroom and laboratory spaces.
 Additionally, he spearheaded the creation of the University’s Esports team, The STORM, and HUE FEST, the nation’s largest collegiate esports tournament.

 During his career, he has developed and taught Doctoral and MBA courses in organizational learning, organizational change, organization design, process reengineering, business strategy and technology management.
 Further, he developed and taught executive education courses in measuring intellectual capital, corporate renewal, managing information technology resources, improving product development and creating organizational memory.